albertattard/spring-boot-camp/docs/01-primer/03-demo/08-dockerize.md

 ![Docker Repetitive Efficient Builds-Layers]({{ '/assets/images/Docker-Repetitive-Efficient-Builds-Layers.png' | absolute_url }})

-In the above fictitious example, the first three layers are reused and the fourth layer, comprising one with our code, is recomputed.
+In the above **fictitious** example, the first three layers are reused and the fourth and fifth layers, are recomputed.
 This is a relatively slim layer and thus a small change in the code, produces new smaller layers.

 This approach makes efficient use of the docker layering and caching system.
 While we can achieve all this manually, Spring Boot provides a Gradle task for this, names `bootBuildImage`.
+Spring Boot leverages [Buildpacks](https://buildpacks.io/) to create an efficient docker image that does not consume unnecessary space as shown above.

 [Dive](https://github.com/wagoodman/dive) is a very good command line tool that helps you analyse a given docker image.